Is an Online Psychology Doctoral Program For You?

 Online degree programs are convenient for distance learners, particularly students saddled with busy work schedules or demanding family obligations.
 Students looking to satisfy degree requirements quickly and save money on campus room and board costs often choose digital programs over on-campus study.
 Online psychology programs also cater to professionals who are interested in accruing practical experience and eventually earning licensure in their specialty.

-An online doctorate degree in psychology generally takes 5-7 years to complete.
+An online doctoral degree in psychology generally takes 5-7 years to complete.
 The duration depends on whether the student pursues a doctor of psychology or a doctor of philosophy in psychology.
-Learners pursuing a doctorate degree in psychology online are still required to complete fieldwork or an internship in person, which can add to the length of an online degree if it involves commuting to a laboratory or hospital to satisfy these requirements.
+Learners pursuing a doctorate in psychology online are still required to complete fieldwork or an internship in person, which can add to the length of an online degree if it involves commuting to a laboratory or hospital to satisfy these requirements.

 Some classes in an online program allow degree candidates to fully pace themselves with lectures and exams.
 Others follow a set class schedule with designated lectures and exam times.
 The latter style often groups students in a cohort for the duration of their time in school.
 Online programs with stricter deadlines may take longer to finish than schools with self-paced curriculums.